tesselle/tabula/README.md

       - `OccurrenceMatrix` represents a co-occurence matrix.
       - `SimilarityMatrix` represents a (dis)similarity matrix.

-It assumes that you keep your data tidy: each variable (type/taxa) must be saved in its own column and each observation (sample/case) must be saved in its own row.
+*It assumes that you keep your data tidy*: each variable (type/taxa) must be saved in its own column and each observation (sample/case) must be saved in its own row.

 These new classes are of simple use, on the same way as the base `matrix`: